gengojs/gengojs/README.md

 * Added travis ci, dependency badge, and travis badge and other badges.
 * Fixed langs.js map file.
 Added tests for `language()`, `getLocale()`, `setLocale()`

+**0.3.41**

+* Added more custom markdown syntax such as superscript.
+* Removed a few markdown syntaxes that may become a conflict with mustache syntax.
+* Replaced comparison method in loader module.
+It should compare json objects.
+If the objects are different then update the cache.

 ###Notes

 * Cache - gengo does cache if and only if the loaded objects are the same.
 If a change occurs, it will update the cached object.
 Tested with .json files.